The Shire of Dardanup is proud of its natural resources and is mindful of the role the Shire plays in protecting critical environmental values.

-- You can read about the Shire’s policy on Local Biodiversity (Dev 20).
+- You can read about the Shire’s environmental policy here

 - Or read a discussion paper on the Shire’s proposed Local Biodiversity Strategy here.

-In this area of our website, you will find information about projects currently undertaken by or supported by the Shire of Dardanup.
+In this area of our website, you will find information about environmental projects currently undertaken by, or supported by, the Shire of Dardanup.